kitamstudios/rust-analyzer.vs/README.md

 ## Common links

 - [Open Folder extensibility](https://learn.microsoft.com/en-us/visualstudio/extensibility/open-folder?view=vs-2022) is pretty much the only documentation apart from the sample code folks have written (see [Acknowledgements](#Acknowledgements)).

+## How can I help?

+If you enjoy using the extension, please give it a ★★★★★ rating on the [Visual Studio Marketplace][marketplace].

+Should you encounter bugs or if you have feature requests, head on over to the [GitHub repo][repo] to open an issue if one doesn't already exist.

+Pull requests are also very welcome, since I can't always get around to fixing all bugs myself.

 ## Acknowledgements